 A determination that a violation of this Policy has occurred shall subject a faculty member to appropriate disciplinary action subject to the current Faculty Handbook.
 Appropriate sanctions/remedies will be based on such factors as severity, frequency, and degree of deviation from expectations in this Policy.
-Possible sanctions/remedies may include, but are not limited to, a no contact order, mandatory counseling or referral to the Employee Assistance Program, oral or written reprimand or warning; reassignment to other duties (including removal from future teaching or research or ineligibility to apply for or receive research funds); removal from extracurricular activities, committee assignments, or administrative assignments; restriction on travel abroad or domestic travel; loss of travel or research funds; loss of privileges of rank; reassignment of workspace; placement of a faculty member under the direct supervision of a specified administrator with a specific plan for remediation and for a specific period of time; transfer or reassignment; loss of summer teaching employment for those on less than 12-month contracts; restriction; fines or penalties; loss of merit raises; loss of benefits for a stated period of time; revocation of tenure and/or dismissal of a tenured faculty member for adequate cause; dismissal of a tenure-track (probationary) faculty member for adequate cause, before the end of the term specified by the Faculty Handbook; dismissal of a renewable contract faculty member before the end of the term specified in a contract or appointment letter between the University and the faculty member; suspension, with or without pay, of a faculty member from service for a stated period; reduction of a faculty member's rank (demotion); reduction of an academic year salary before the end of that academic year; . campus ban/no trespass warning from UAPD, prohibition on further employment or volunteer activity at the University, loss of University benefits for retirees and referral to proper law enforcement authorities for prosecution.
+Possible sanctions/remedies may include, but are not limited to, a no contact order, mandatory counseling or referral to the Employee Assistance Program, oral or written reprimand or warning; reassignment to other duties (including removal from future teaching or research or ineligibility to apply for or receive research funds); removal from extracurricular activities, committee assignments, or administrative assignments; restriction on travel abroad or domestic travel; loss of travel or research funds; loss of privileges of rank; reassignment of workspace; placement of a faculty member under the direct supervision of a specified administrator with a specific plan for remediation and for a specific period of time; transfer or reassignment; loss of summer teaching employment for those on less than 12-month contracts; restitution; fines or penalties; loss of merit raises; loss of benefits for a stated period of time (e.g., "regular" or "merit" increase in salary); loss of eligibility for promotion for a stated period of time; revocation of tenure and/or dismissal of a tenured faculty member for adequate cause; dismissal of a tenure-track (probationary) faculty member for adequate cause, before the end of the term specified by the Faculty Handbook; dismissal of a renewable contract faculty member before the end of the term specified in a contract or appointment letter between the University and the faculty member; suspension, with or without pay, of a faculty member from service for a stated period; reduction of a faculty member's rank (demotion); reduction of an academic year salary before the end of that academic year; . campus ban/no trespass warning from UAPD, prohibition on further employment or volunteer activity at the University, loss of University benefits for retirees and referral to proper law enforcement authorities for prosecution.
 A current list of potential faculty sanctions/remedies is outlined in the Faculty Handbook.